m2c2-project/m2c2kit/README.md

 ### Local install

-Make sure you have installed [Node.js](https://nodejs.org) (version >=18).
+Make sure you have installed [Node.js](https://nodejs.org) (version >=18; version 20 LTS recommended).
 The CLI can quickly scaffold a demo app and serve it on your local machine:

 ```
 npm install -g @m2c2kit/cli